ismetsari/flask-application/README.md

 - Click on "Console Output"
 - Ensure that the pipeline is completed successfully

-12. Now if you check pods.
-You should see 2 pods running.
+12. Now, if you check the pods, you should see two running: flask-application and mongo.
 ```bash
 kubectl get po
 ```